 We are terrible at passwords.
 We suck at creating them (the top two most popular remain “123456” and “password”), we share them way too freely, and we forget them all the time.
 Indeed, the very thing that can ensure our online security has become out biggest obstacle to it.
 This is what makes a good password manager essential.

 A password manager relieves the burden of thinking up and memorizing unique, complex logins—the hallmark of a secure password.
 It allows you to safely share those logins with others when necessary.
 And because these tools encrypt your login info in a virtual vault—either locally or in the cloud—and lock it with a single master password, they protect the passwords themselves.
+If you’re looking to up your security game in the wake of Twitter’s password fiasco, a password manager is the way to go.

 But password managers vary widely in their capabilities and cost, so we compared six of the most popular.
 All support Windows Mac OS, Android, and iOS, as well as the major browsers.
 And all will let you sync your data across multiple devices, though you may have pay extra for the privilege.